-Where you click the mouse dictates the note played.
+Where you press on the mouse, it dictates the note played.
 Then, the settings chosen dictate the type of synth effect generated.
-Theremin helps you learn about notes, scales and different types of sounds.
+Theremin helps you learn about notes, scales, and different types of sounds.

-Theremin is available on iOS, Android, Desktop, and as an online app you play in a browser.
+Theremin is available on iOS, Android, and Desktop, and as an online app, you play in a browser.

 Benefits of Music Games for Kids